Grade level: 1st through 4th (target grade is 2nd)

 Earth & Space 1 will remain available for those wanting to teach the traditional basics of Earth science and astronomy in a single one-year course.

 We also offer a supplement eBook (Earth & Environment Add-on) for those who are using Earth & Space 1 and wish to teach the topics added to Earth & Environment 1.

 Note from the Author

-Earth & Space 1, originally published over a decade ago, has been updated, edited, and restructured into two courses Earth & Environment 1 and Astronomy 1 (coming out in summer 2018).
+Earth & Space 1, originally published over a decade ago, has been updated, edited, and restructured into two courses Earth & Environment 1 and Astronomy 1.
 Earth & Environment 1 has added new sections with material that is now considered essential thematic elements and topics for an Earth science course.

 What are the new elements?